tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/axiom_jigsaws.md

 [^4]: A decreasing sequence of sets is one such that each element is a superset of the next.
 Conversely, increasing sequences are such that each element is a subset of the next.

 [^5]: beware: the math from now on is my own and is not peer-reviewed, unless stated otherwise.
+Feedback appreciated.

 [^6]: the proof itself is borrowed from my probability course and is standard probability course material.
 The 'explanation' of the proof is mine.